CAS is structured so that there are three choices under which an activity can fall under which are:

 Service - a voluntary and unpaid service to the community

 A documented CAS activity must include a reflection, evidence and a supervisor.
-There are several ways a student can finish their CAS requirement, which is 150 hours.
+There are several ways a student can finish their CAS requirement.
 If you need some inspiration or ideas, https://www.scribd.com/doc/31839804/CAS-Opportunities-and-Ideas can help

 CAS starts on September 1st of the student's grade 11 year.
 The student will track their progress with the CAS Coordinator using our online management system, Managebac.
 IB students will have completed their 40 hours of community service before the start of Grade 11.
 Students must meet this OSSD requirement before we allow them to begin CAS.